alsheabi/Detection_and_classification_of_small_objects/README.md

-# Master Thesis
-Detection and classification of small objects
+# Here is our pytorch implementation of the EfficientDet model to Detection and classification of small objects